-What is the difference between an active, inactive and retired status?
+What is the difference between active, inactive and retired status?

 - Active Status: An active licensee may practice medicine and may prescribe medications.
-An active licensee must complete the Board’s Continuing Professional Development (CPD) requirements.
+An active licensee must complete the Board’s Continuing Medical Education (CME) requirements.
 In addition, an active licensee engaged in direct or indirect patient care, must maintain mandatory medical malpractice insurance coverage in the minimum amount of $100,000/$300,000.

 - Inactive License: An inactive licensee may not practice medicine or prescribe or provide direct or indirect patient care.
 A licensee who is inactive is exempt from the continuing medical education requirements and malpractice liability insurance.
 A physician may change from inactive to active status by completing the Active Status Request Form that is available on the Board’s website.